Occ. Code 8125100

-Provide or obtain assistance and training as needed.
+Provides or obtains assistance and training as needed.

-Conduct research and disseminate information to facilities and outside agencies.
+Conducts research and disseminates information to facilities and outside agencies.

-Promotion: One year of permanent competitive service as a Correction Counselor, Correction Counselor ASAT, Correction Counselor (Spanish Language) or Education Counselor within the New York State Department of Correctional Services.
+Promotion: One year of permanent competitive service as an Offender Rehabilitation Coordinator, Offender Rehabilitation Coordinator (ASAT), or Education Counselor within the New York State Department of Corrections and Community Supervision.

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.

-Correctional services guidance specialist (Veterans Affairs): full performance level; staff position in support of the Director Correctional Guidance and line workers (Correction Counselors) for the development, implementation, and evaluation of facility program development regarding incarcerated veterans.
+Correctional services guidance specialist (Veterans Affairs): full performance level; staff position in support of the Director Correctional Guidance and line workers (Offender Rehabilitation Coordinators) for the development, implementation, and evaluation of facility program development regarding incarcerated veterans.

 A Bachelors Degree with specialization and three years of qualifying experience (a Masters Degree with specialization may be substituted for up to one year of the general experience).